safing/web/_publications/2022-10-27-portmaster-reaches-1.0.md

 #### Portmaster Is Not Done Yet

 Naturally, this does not mean we are done with Portmaster or that bugs can no longer appear.
-However, this is one **huge** checkpoint in our journey, with many milestones and features yet to come.
+However, reaching version 1.0 is a **huge** checkpoint in our journey, with many milestones and features yet to come.

 #### Next Up